Wisconsin cases are also handled by our Minneapolis area office.

 With our unique focus on men’s family law, our divorce attorneys have a complete understanding of the challenges men face in the family court system.
 Cordell & Cordell is a proven partner men can count on.

-To schedule an appointment with one of our Wisconsin divorce attorneys, please call 1-866-DADS-LAW or the numbers listed to the right to your local office.
+To schedule an appointment with one of our Wisconsin divorce attorneys, call 1-866-DADS-LAW or your local office.

 Wisconsin Frequently Asked Divorce Questions

 What are the grounds for filing for divorce in Wisconsin?The court must find that the marriage is irretrievably broken.
 This finding is usually based on the petition for the divorce and one or both parties’ testimony at the final hearing.
 If one party contests the grounds, the court is still required to make a finding that the marriage is irretrievably broken if it finds no reasonable prospect of reconciliation.

 How much will my Wisconsin divorce cost?Since each case is different, the cost of each case varies significantly.
 The cost depends on many factors including the number of hearings, the types of issues included, the nature of assets of one or both parties, whether a guardian ad litem is appointed to represent the children’s best interests, and whether the parties have reached agreements on some or all issues.